rvlvvr/rvlvvr-client/README.md

 Install https://gpgtools.org

 If you already had a password set with GPG and gpg-agent running, you'll need to reset it for the prompt to work.
-Do a spotlight search for GPGPrefernces and click on 'Delete stored passphrases' and also set the Default key to your keybase.io one.
+Do a spotlight search for GPGPreferences and click on 'Delete stored passphrases' and also set the Default key to your keybase.io one.

 #### For Linux